23-25 March, 2027 | Steigenberger Wiltcher's, Brussels

 • Tony Boswell, Senior Principal Consultant, CyTAL, United Kingdom

-• Igor Furgel, Dr., Head of Certification Body, Deutsche Telekom Security GmbH, Germany
+• Igor Furgel, Head of Certification Body, Deutsche Telekom Security GmbH, Germany

 • Gabor Hornyak, Head of Site & Process Certification, NXP Semiconductors, Hungary